 -

 Next, remove wings by slicing through the joint, and then set them aside.
 To carve breast, cut slices from the sides roughly parallel to the center of the breast.
-Place meat on a platter and serve immediately.
+Place meat on a warmed platter and serve immediately.

 The color on that turkey is just incredible!
 Looks like you have quite the winner here.
 Hope you all have a fabulous Thanksgiving!